askthedust/kube/readme.md

     - remove all the files in `k8s-certs`

 ### TODO
-1. Make it compatible for linux, currently all the binaries are hardcoded for mac
-2. Improve the abstraction, currently many things are hardcoded
+1. Improve the abstraction, currently many things are hardcoded
-3. Add compatibility with newer version of ubuntu (or debian based)
+2. Add compatibility with newer version of ubuntu (or debian based)
-4. Make the network plugin configurable
+3. Make the network plugin configurable
-6. Add monitoring: prometheus and grafana
+4. Add monitoring: prometheus and grafana
-7. Add logs: grafana/loki
+5. Add logs: grafana/loki